You touch a willing creature and choose a skill. Until the spell ends, the creature adds 1d4 to any ability check using the chosen skill.

 It also doesn’t have to always be the same thing, but can instead depend on context.
 For example, “may [deity] watch over you,” as your friend goes to jump a wide chasm, or “let [deity]’s wisdom guide you” as they attempt to pick a lock.

-Is Guidance 5e a Good Spell?
+Is Guidance a Good Spell in 5e?

 Yes, Guidance is a very good spell in DnD 5e.
 Many, many ability checks that your party faces will benefit from Guidance, and a d4 averages out to a +2.5 average modifier.
-That’s quite significant in 5e’s design principle of bounded accuracy.
+That’s quite significant with 5e’s design principle of bounded accuracy.

 People often mention Guidance’s concentration requirement as a negative, but it rarely actually is.
 Unless you have another long-term concentration spell going, like Pass Without Trace, it’s not an issue.